If you only have 4 days in Colorado, you’ll see quite a bit with this locally-curated Colorado road trip itinerary.

-Keep in mind the Denver International Airport (DIA) is pretty far from anything.
+Keep in mind the Denver International Airport (DIA) is pretty far from…well…anything.
 If you’re arriving late, consider spending the night in Denver, and prepare for an early morning to make the most of Estes Park, Colorado.

-Things to do: Catch a sunset at Sprauge Lake or the Many Parks Curve Overlook in Rocky Mountain National Park, spot wildlife in Estes Park, take a short hike at Lumpy Ridge, relax and grab a drink at the Stanley Hotel (film location for The Shining – some say this place is haunted if you’re looking for spooky vibes).
+Things to do: Catch a sunset at Sprauge Lake or the Many Parks Curve Overlook in Rocky Mountain National Park, spot wildlife in Estes Park, take a short hike at Lumpy Ridge, relax and grab a drink at the Stanley Hotel (the inspiration for The Shining – some say this place is haunted if you’re looking for spooky vibes).

 Drive time: 1 hr 40 mins